MercuryWorkshop/wisp-protocol/protocol.md

 |-------------|------------|-------------------------------------|
 | MOTD String | `char[]`   | A UTF-8 string containing the MOTD. |

+### `0x05` - Stream Open Confirmation
+The presence of this extension indications that stream open confirmations are supported.
+There is no payload.

+After a stream has been opened successfully on the server (that is, the underlying TCP socket is connected), the server must send a CONTINUE packet corresponding to that stream.
+The client can wait for this confirmation packet before sending data, but does not need to.
+The purpose of this is so that the client can know for certain whether or not the underlying socket has been opened before beginning to send data.
+Keep in mind that if the client decides to wait, this incurs a latency penalty.

 ### Client Message
 The client does not need to send a payload.